To His Coy Mistress: Synopsis

-Structure

-The poem is written in iambic tetrameter and rhymes in couplets.
-The first verse paragraph ("Had we...") is ten couplets long, the second ("But...") six, and the third ("Now therefore...") seven.

-The logical form of the poem runs: if... but... therefore....

 Critical reception and themes

 Until recently, "To His Coy Mistress" had been received by many as a poem that follows the traditional conventions of carpe diem love poetry.
 Some modern critics, however, argue Marvell's use of complex and ambiguous metaphors challenges the perceived notions of the poem.
 It as well raises suspicion of irony and deludes the reader with its inappropriate and jarring imagery.

 Some critics believe the poem is an ironic statement on sexual seduction.
 They reject the idea that Marvell's poem carries a serious and solemn mood.
 Rather, the poem's opening lines—"Had we but world enough, and time/ This coyness, Lady, were no crime"—seems to suggest quite a whimsical tone of regret.
 In the second part of the poem, there is a sudden transition into imagery that involves graves, marble vaults and worms.
 The narrator's use of such metaphors to depict a realistic and harsh death that awaits the lovers seems to be a way of shocking the lady into submission.
-As well, critics note the sense of urgency of the narrator in the poem's third section, especially the alarming comparison of the lovers to "amorous birds of prey".
+Critics have also noted the narrator's sense of urgency in the poem's third section, especially the alarming comparison of the lovers to "amorous birds of prey".